Troop carriers seized: Is China sending Singapore a message?

 "China opposes any country with which it has established diplomatic ties from conducting any official exchanges, including military, and cooperation with Taiwan.
 We urge the Singapore government to keep its promise to the One China principle," Geng Shuang, a spokesman for Ministry of Foreign Affairs said Wednesday.

-Singapore said the vehicles were used "in routine overseas training and shipped back via commercial means as with previous exercises" and no ammunition was on board.

-A team from the Singapore Armed Forces has been allowed to inspect the vehicles, which were then resealed.
+Singapore's defense ministry said the vehicles were used "in routine overseas training and shipped back via commercial means as with previous exercises" and no ammunition was on board.
+A Singapore Armed Forces team has been allowed to inspect the vehicles, which were then resealed.

+"Our training overseas has never been secret.
+People know where we train, openly," Defense Minister Ng Eng Hen said Tuesday.

+He added that Singapore had played a positive role in improving cross-strait relations between China and Taiwan.

 Teaching Singapore a lesson?